Hire cars, lease cars, train and bus connections, local flights, VISA requirements, Paris apartments,

-We have done the hard work of researching the web for you.
+We have done the hard work of researching the web and collating the results for you.

 See below for OUR choice of extremely useful websites and pertinent information.

 French Cottages not only supplies high quality rental accommodations in France's best locations but will also assist you to plan your whole European trip in many other ways.
 This webpage itself is but one example.
 Consider the idea of booking your entire French holiday with us using our villages as hub bases in each region.

 We suggest that if you think you may also visit rural France, then you should consider booking these weeks with French Cottages first, then top and tail Paris around those weeks.
 Here's why... it enables you to get back to Paris on the Friday, then stay the odd days till your flight leaves the following week.
 This saves worrying about missing your flight as you will already be close to Paris CDG AIRPORT.